 "You remember me?
 I'm honored."

 "Trust me, I've done more than remembering you.
 I've researched you.
 You are a fifth year student belonging to Ravenclaw, but despite your excellent academic record you aren't a Prefect.
 You are an extremely talented Quiddich player, but opted not to join the House team.
 You avoid the spotlight at all costs because you prefer to manipulate than to act."
-There was a faint bit of thrill creeping behind each of Sherlock's words.
-He spoke in a low, soft tone that seemed closer to respect than anger—but this respect did not indicate trust.
+There was a faint bit of thrill chasing behind each of Sherlock's words.
+He spoke in a low, soft tone that attempted at anger, but crept into something resembling admiration.
 "Today being an exception, of course."

 "I did my homework too, Sherlock.
 There is just so much about you that can only be described as fun!" the man stomped the rooftop to emphasize that last word.
 It seemed particularly dangerous due to the diagonal nature of their footing.
-"You see thrill where others see fear and you see excitement where others see disaster.
-There are so many things wrong with you that I can't help but admire you."
+"You see thrill where others see fear… you see excitement where others see disaster…there are so many things wrong with you that I can't help but admire you."

 "That's a lovely, if unsettling sentiment," said Sherlock.
 "But much as I hate to change the subject, Harry is likely fighting Voldemort as we speak so we must hurry.
 What are you planning to do?
 Kill me?"